 7. Opt for User Generated Content

-User generated content is a wonderful way to build interaction with your customers, while not having to put much money or time into the campaign on your end.
-Doritos is know for holding a Super Bowl commercial submission contest every year, meaning that they don’t have to pay for a production crew to design a video.
+User-generated content is a wonderful way to build interaction with your customers, while not having to put much money or time into the campaign on your end.
+Doritos is known for holding a Super Bowl commercial submission contest every year, meaning that they don’t have to pay for a production crew to design a video.

 This gets Doritos fans excited, and Doritos ends up with a commercial to air.
 This works well when you ask for people to submit pictures, videos or even blog posts.